boa-im/boa-im/README.md

 <div align="center">
   <h3>:wave:Hello everyone:wave:</h3>
   My name is Boa Im.
-I'm looking for a co-op job for 16 months starting May 2023.<br>
+I'm looking for a co-op job for 12 months starting September 2023.<br>
   There are my projects using many languages in the repositories.
-Please check and contact me!
+Please check and contact me!<br>
+  <br>You can see my website here!
+  <a type="button" href="https://boa-im.github.io" style="border: none; background-color: pink">Click Here</a>
 </div>
 <br><br>